aptos-labs/aptos-core/documentation/specifications/move_adapter/README.md

 `VMValidatorResult` so that the client can choose to prioritize governance transactions.

-* If the transaction payload is a `ScriptFunction`, check if the on-chain Aptos Version number is 2 or later.
+* If the transaction payload is a `EntryFunction`, check if the on-chain Aptos Version number is 2 or later.
 For version 1, validation will fail with a `FEATURE_UNDER_GATING` status code.

 ### Gas and Size Checks

 Next, there are a series of checks related to the transaction size and gas parameters.
-These checks are performed for `Script`, `ScriptFunction`, and `Module` payloads, but not for `WriteSet` transactions.
+These checks are performed for `Script`, `EntryFunction`, and `Module` payloads, but not for `WriteSet` transactions.
 The constraints for these checks are defined by the `GasConstants` structure in the `VMConfig` module.